 At Saipan International Airport (GSN) and its smaller spoke airport Rota International Airport (GRO), both in the Commonwealth of the Northern Mariana Islands, there are no pilot programs at this time.
 Of recent note, TSA at GSN provided valuable assistance to the Japanese Consul in September 2011, facilitating and expediting the repatriation of the remains of 575 Japanese soldiers who died during World War II.
 The remains were recovered from the Tanapag burial site in Saipan.
-TSA ensured there were no issues processing the remains through airport security both efficiently and respectfully.
+TSA ensured there were no issues processing the remains through airport security

+- efficiently and respectfully.
 Japanese Consul Tsutomu Higuchi was deeply appreciative.
 Another important issue TSA is examining is the possible de-federalization of the airport at GRO (two full-time TSA employees and nine part-time employees).
 While still in the initial data gathering stages, TSA has seen passenger levels go from a daily average of 175.6 in 2006 to 73.5 in 2011.
-The daily average in December 2011 was less than 26.
+The daily average in January 2013 was approximately 37.
+However, the daily figures vary dramatically from a high of 189 on January 2, to a low of 3 on January 31.
 If GRO is de-federalized, it should not impact travel, other than a relatively few passengers needing to be rescreened at